ssenior45/ssenior45.github.io/_posts/2016-01-22-slow_mv_refresh_intermittent.md

 So this proves the documentation to be correct.

-Armed with this information we were able to see that just before a "bad" refresh time, data was changing in one of the non-partitioned tables aswell as in the partitioned table defined in the MView.
+Armed with this information we were able to see that just before a "bad" refresh time, data was changing in one of the non-partitioned tables in addition to data in the partitioned table defined in the MView.

 On the times when we had a "good" refresh, only data in the partitioned table was being changed.